 Here our girls enjoy the warm and nurturing nature of a Junior School whilst also benefiting from our close links with the Senior School.

 Small class sizes and a bright, purpose-built area within this wonderful school, make a first-class learning environment for your daughter.

-Many subjects are delivered by our Junior School staff but girls also enjoy lessons taught by Senior School specialists for Music, PE, languages, DT, Computing and Science, which utilise the superb shared facilities that are on offer.
+Many subjects are delivered by our Junior School staff but girls also enjoy lessons taught by Senior School specialists for Music, PE, languages, DT and Computing which utilise the superb shared facilities that are on offer.